baransaglam/baransaglam/README.md

 ## 🔥 What I Do
 - **ASP.NET Web Development**: Crafting scalable, secure web applications with C#, Entity Framework, and MSSQL.
-- **Game Development**: Creating engaging, dynamic games using Unity and C#.
-- **3D Art & Sculpting**: Designing detailed digital sculptures and models using Blender

 ---

+## 🧪 What I’m Exploring

+- **Game Development**
+  Learning to build engaging games using Unity and C#.

+- **3D Art & Sculpting**
+  Practicing digital modeling and sculpting in Blender.

+- **Virtual Reality (VR)**
+  Exploring immersive design and interactive experiences in virtual spaces.

+- **Artificial Intelligence (AI)**
+  Interested in the creative and technical applications of AI in web, games, and art.

 ## 🛠 Tech Stack
 <div align="center">